rollkit/docs/docs/intro.md

 # Introduction to Rollkit

 Welcome to Rollkit docs.
-We’re happy you made it here!
+We're happy you made it here!

+Our mission is to empower developers to quickly innovate and create entire new classes of rollups with minimal tradeoffs.

+We're setting the bar high for developers' flexibility and ability to customize rollups however they see fit.

 :::tip Tip
 If you're familiar with Rollkit, you may want to skip to the [tutorials section](../category/tutorials)